-Saumur in Pays de la Loire is easily recognised by its fairytale chateau and is famous for its association with horses - the area around the town is even known as the Kingdom of the Horse.
+Saumur in Atlantic Loire Valley is easily recognised by its fairytale château and is famous for its association with horses - the area around the town is even known as the Kingdom of the Horse.

 Just outside of the town you'll discover the troglodyte caves carved out of a beautiful soft limestone called tuffeau stone which has been used in many buildings and monuments in the town and surrounding area.
 This magical series of dwellings was hewn from the rock thousands of years ago and they are now mainly used for mushroom farming and as cellars for wine aging.

-Whilst in the area you can't miss a trip to one of the many local vineyards such as the Caves Le Grenelle who age their wines in the ancient cave systems.
-Why not sample some of these award-wining local wines of the Loire Valley, especially the sparkling white wines, with the Saumur specialities of fouées, a small toasted bread for filling, and galipettes, the famous champignon de paris mushrooms stuffed with goats cheese, butter and herbs.
+Whilst in the area you can't miss a trip to one of the many local vineyards such as the Caves de Grenelle which age their wines in the ancient cave systems.
+Why not sample some of these award-wining local wines of the Loire Valley, especially the sparkling white wines, with the Saumur specialities of la fouée, a small toasted bread for filling, and galipettes, the famous champignon de paris mushrooms stuffed with goats cheese, butter and herbs.